syncfusion-content/wpf-docs/wpf/Scheduler/views.md

 ![WPF scheduler dayview header background](views_images/dayview-header-background.png)

 ### Stroke customization
-In Scheduler control, major, minor, and horizontal lines drawn in the day and week views by using following properties,
+In Scheduler control, major, minor horizontal and vertical lines drawn in the day, week, workweek and timeline views by using following properties,

 ####  Property Table